brandmaier/onyx/README.md

 Onyx is a free software environment for creating and estimating structural equation models (SEM).
 It provides a graphical user interface that facilitates an intuitive creation of models, and a powerful back end for performing maximum likelihood estimation of parameters.
 Path diagrams in Onyx can be exported to OpenMx, lavaan, and Mplus to allow an easy transition to script-based SEM software.
 Onyx was written by Timo von Oertzen and [Andreas M. Brandmaier](https://www.brandmaier.de) and is freely distributed under the Apache 2.0 license.

+# Download

+You can download the current (unstable) version of Onyx from this repository.
+The most recent version is automatically regularly built and deployed [here](https://github.com/brandmaier/onyx/tree/master/dist).
+Download the JAR-file and run it.
+Note that Onyx requires a recent JAVA runtime environment, such as OpenJDK.

 # Build

+This section is only for developers.
+As an Onyx user, you can safely ignore this information.
 If you want to build Onyx from sources, download the sources, make sure that you have a Java development kit ready (including a Java compiler) and the Apache ant build tool.
 Then, compile the source code using

 ```{bash}